 I get in a bad mood as soon as I see someone sending me to their blog for two reasons:

 - You're already making me work by making me click a link instead of seeing your writing sample immediately.
 When I have 200 other applicants waiting to be read, every little bit counts.
 If I like the sample you included, I'll definitely click through to see the rest of your links.
 But I'm not going to do that before I at least get an idea of your skill level.

 - A blog is not a portfolio!
 I don't want to read your personal musings about what you ate yesterday.
 I want to read one, at most three, of the pieces of writing you're the most proud of.
 They should be front and center, and if I have to go digging around through tag clouds, blogrolls, categories, or any other blog bullshit to find them, I'm leaving and deleting your application.
 This makes me so mad that I even started a service to make professional online writing portfolios easy.

-I can’t emphasize this enough.
+I can't emphasize this enough.
 Your blog is not your portfolio!!!
-There is almost nothing more unprofessional then being sent to a personal blog to see “writing samples”.
-Get yourself a real portfolio (and if you think you can’t afford one, just buy one less latte at Starbuck’s per month or cancel that Netflix subscription) or at least wrangle your free WordPress site into something simple, navigatable, and professional.
+There is almost nothing more unprofessional than being sent to a personal blog to see "writing samples".
+Get yourself a real portfolio (and if you think you can't afford one, just buy one less latte at Starbuck's per month or cancel that Netflix subscription) or at least wrangle your free Wordpress site into something simple, navigatable, and professional.

 3. Triple-check every bit of copy that you send or link to.

 Your job is to write.
 If in the second sentence of your writing sample you use "it's" instead of "its", or "your" instead of "you're", you're getting deleted.